 Embarrassed at having been caught staring, Sakura just nodded.
 She watched as the odd teen went over to his teammates and smiled with them as they opened their boxed lunches, seemingly ignoring her.

-Iruka had already started handing out the lunches that the academy supplied and the rest of Sakura's classmates were breaking up into their individual groups, each talking adamantly about their earlier activities.
-Naruto was talking so loud about some old construction worker had taught him how to sand wood that he was practically shouting.
+Sakura lingered for a few more awkward moments before shuffling off.
+Iruka was already handing out lunches that the academy supplied and the rest of Sakura's classmates were breaking up into their individual groups, each talking adamantly about their earlier activities.
+Naruto was talking so loud about some old construction worker had taught him how to sand wood that he was shouting.
 Usually Sakura would be annoyed by the boy, but it was nice to hear that at least someone was enjoying themselves.

 "Hey, forehead," Ino greeted as Sakura walked over.
-Although they were rivals, the two still acted somewhat like friends; better than eating alone, after all, and there were other girls around that kept arguments from forming.
-"I thought you'd be happier since you got to team up with the Genin.
-You look like someone just kicked your favorite puppy."
+Although they were rivals, the two still acted somewhat like friends; better than eating alone.
+Both of them had burned too many bridges to get into a new clique this late in their school lives.
+"I thought you'd be happier since you got to team up with the genin.
+Instead, you look like someone just kicked a puppy."

-Ino just smirked.
+Ino smirked.
 "Oh yeah?
 I saw you checking out the one with the glasses.
 I guess nerds would want to stick together."
-Several of the other girls giggled while a few more blushed.
-They must have wanted the same thing.

 "Oh please, Sasuke-kun is the only man for me," Sakura snorted.
 "I just can't believe they ignored me like that after I helped them all morning.
 That's just rude!"

 "Well, that's how men are.
-Better get used to it," one of the other girls said.
-Most of the others nodded sagely.
+Better get used to it," a nearby girl said.
+Her friends nodded eagerly.

 Traipsing through a construction zone was not Sakura's idea of good time usage.
 Lunch was almost over and her daily teamwork grade was dependent on how well her work was done.
 Even if she was to do the work herself Iruka would be able to tell.
 Well, there was still enough time to at least look for the Genin before getting her teacher.

 As she walked through the skeletal frames, Sakura tried to find any trace of her teammates.
-No footprints, though the student had never been very good at tracking.
+No footprints, but tracking hadn't been her best subject.
+She was guessing at this point.

-A plyboard fell off of its precarious perch and Sakura nearly jumped out of her skin.
+A ply board fell off of its precarious perch and Sakura nearly jumped out of her skin.
 She looked around for anything that could have disturbed it and her eyes came to rest on a large snake slithering through the foundation area.
-It was practically the biggest snake Sakura had ever seen and it seemed to know where it was going.
-It wasn't a poisonous variety, Sakura's own training told her that, but it shouldn't be around people.
-Very, very odd.
+She didn't recognize the coloring on it, either.

 Taking a few minutes to investigate this was worth being late to start work, Sakura decided.
 Walking down the gravel path towards the training area, she also kept a look out for that snake.
 For some reason it had gotten past the barrier that even birds we warded away from.
 Something told Sakura that it was important.